cyrilletuzi/eslint-plugin-angular-modern/README.md

 ```

 **These rules check that a zoneless application does not use zone.js-based features:**

 - [no-zonejs-import](./docs/rules/NO_ZONEJS_IMPORT.md)
 - [no-providezonechangedetection](./docs/rules/NO_PROVIDEZONECHANGEDETECTION.md)
 - [no-ngzone](./docs/rules/NO_NGZONE.md)
 - [no-ngzone-testing](./docs/rules/NO_NGZONE_TESTING.md)
 - [no-zonejs-testing-functions](./docs/rules/NO_ZONEJS_TESTING_FUNCTIONS.md)

+A [blog post](https://dev.to/cyrilletuzi/angular-zoneless-lint-rules-enforce-signals-patterns-4fc) explains the context and the purpose of these rules in more details.

 > [!TIP]
 > This preset should only be enabled after a project has fully migrated to zoneless.
 Otherwise, individual rules should be enabled gradually.